swyxio/brain/A - Writing/Draft - How To Thought Lead.md

 - know what people want
 	- immediate/instinctive response
 	- aspirational response
+		- - Ralph Waldo Emerson -Our chief want is someone who will inspire us to be what we know we could be
 	- humorous response
 	- in other words: https://twitter.com/chrishlad/status/1375501424830865415?s=20&t=_OvgUKJ6uzSJhOyK6vudow
 		- WOW: i didn't know this is a thing or they make that much $